leskin/datasciencecoursera/README.md

-This repository was setup for the Course Project for the Data Scientist's Toolbox Coursera Course
+This repository was setup for the Course Project for the Coursera Course: Data Scientist's Toolbox